uwcartlab/MappingSDGsTechnicalSupplement/README.md

 ---

-# Mapping for a Sustainable World: QGIS technical supplement
+# Mapping for a Sustainable World: QGIS Technical Supplement

 ###### Cite/Attribute as: Houtman L, G Baldrica-Franklin, and R.E.
 Roth.
-2025. _Mapping for a Sustainable World: QGIS technical supplement_.
+2025. _Mapping for a Sustainable World: QGIS Technical Supplement_.
 The University of Wisconsin Cartography Lab.
 DOI: 10.5281/zenodo.5585647

 ###### These tutorials previously were published as: Houtman L and R.E.
 Roth.
-2021. _Mapping for a Sustainable World: QGIS technical supplement_.
+2021. _Mapping for a Sustainable World: QGIS Technical Supplement_.
 The University of Wisconsin Cartography Lab.
 DOI: 10.5281/zenodo.5585647

 ---